iPad vs iPad Pro: Which is Right for You?

 iPad Pro (11″)

-The tablet keeps the same front-facing camera, holding onto the same sensors and 7MP TrueDepth camera found on last year’s iPhone XS.
+The tablet also comes with sophisticated lenses, a wide 12MP, ultrawide 10MP, and the panorama which is up to 63MP.
 The iPad Pro allows you to unlock the device with FaceID used in any orientation, which makes it about as easy to use as TouchID on a standard iPad.
 That’s great because, without a home button, you’re likely to hold the device upside down a whole lot more.
 As with the previous iPad Pro models, you’ll find a quad-speaker arrangement on the device for watching movies and listening to music in stereo (two speakers on the top of the device, two on the bottom).

 We’re happy to see that Apple finally took advantage of increasingly cheaper prices in storage to bump the starting storage up to 128GB.
 Three additional model models are available as well, offering 256GB, 512GB, and a whopping 1 terabyte of storage, though obviously, all three carry fairly-hefty price increases along the way.
 For anyone looking for the best content consumption device, 128GB should be more than enough storage to keep track of your files.
 Those looking to edit videos or create songs in Garageband should at least look into upgrading to 256GB, especially if you’re looking to use the device like a laptop.